Mark-Ball/MTG_rails_app/README.md

 The result was that active_storage_blobs stored each image and active_storage_attachments saved the association between that image and the correct card.

 The only use of Down was to seed the database, although in future Down will be used when new sets are released to download the images for those new records.

+#### HTTParty gem

+HTTParty is a gem used to send http requests programmatically.
+It was used in this application to repeatedly send 'get' requests to the magicthegathering.io API to download records of cards to our database.

 #### Devise gem